Obama tells Democrats how to win midterms in first White House return in five years

 Mr Obama seemed to slide back into his familiar role easily.

-“Thank you, Vice President Biden,” he said to laughs, a nod how Mr Biden was his number two for eight years and his most forceful attack dog both on Capitol Hill and on the campaign trail.
+“Thank you, Vice President Biden,” he said to laughs, a nod to how Mr Biden was his number two for eight years and his most forceful attack dog both on Capitol Hill and on the campaign trail.
 “That was a joke.”

 The former president rattled off a series of his accomplishments during his time in the White House such as passing the American Recovery Act, repealing a ban on gay and lesbian Americans in the US military and saving the auto industry.